Author: Abhinav Shet

 Client Redirect is mainly implemented with the help of a Snowflake connection object.
 The connection object always stores a secure connection URL that you just use with a Snowflake client to attach to Snowflake.

-The hostname within the connection URL consists of your organization name and the connection object name additionally to a common domain name
+The hostname within the connection URL consists of your organization name and the connection object name in addition to a common domain name

 The connection object name must be unique across all connection and account names within the organization.